-If your former work gig came with an expense account, 'make sure to connect with your team on which new card to use so that you do not get charged and they don't get left without the service if you cancel everything altogether,' suggests millennial career expert Jill Jacinto.
+If your former work gig came with an expense account, "make sure to connect with your team on which new card to use so that you don't get charged and they don't get left without the service if you cancel everything altogether," suggests millennial career expert Jill Jacinto.
 What's more, make sure you switch over any password-protected information to your boss.

 3. Swap contact info

 When you say goodbye to your co-workers and higher-ups, hand out your phone number and personal email address.
-'Actively seek out the people who matter to you and let them know how they can reach you moving forward,' suggests Huhman.
+"Actively seek out the people who matter to you and let them know how they can reach you moving forward," suggests Huhman.
 Bad at answering emails or returning calls?
-Then consider connecting on Facebook or other social media platforms, Huhman says.
-'I personally find it's easier to stay in touch with people on a large scale via Facebook over any other method,' she admits.
+Then consider connecting on LinkedIn or other social media platforms, Huhman says.
+"I personally find it's easier to stay in touch with people on a large scale via Facebook over any other method," she admits.

 4. Look at your expenses